-Fountaingate Gardens, Long Island’s newest Life Plan Community* being built on the Gurwin Healthcare campus, offers residents of Commack independent living, maintenance-free retirement living, complete with exceptional services and amenities.
+Fountaingate Gardens, Long Island’s newest Life Plan Community* located on the Gurwin Healthcare System’s Commack campus, offers residents independent living, maintenance-free retirement living, complete with exceptional services and amenities.
 And, like many Life Plan Communities, residency will require an entrance fee and a monthly service package.

 But what exactly is an entrance fee?
 And how does it differ from a real estate purchase?
 Here’s everything you need to know.

 1. The Fountaingate Gardens entrance fee is a one-time expense

 An entrance fee guarantees priority access to future health care from the highly rated Gurwin Healthcare System, including assisted living, short-term rehabilitation, memory care and skilled nursing care.
 It also provides the assurance of “A Home for Life,” promising that, should you exhaust your assets, you will never be asked to leave the community.

 In addition to the one-time entrance investment, there is also an all-inclusive service package that you’ll pay monthly once you move in, which covers all services and amenities, home and campus maintenance, multiple dining options, utilities, taxes and much more.

 2. Your entrance fee will differ based on your personal selections